dhiraj19999/Javascript-coding/CSS.md

 what is svg?
-SVG stands for Scalable Vector Graphics.
-SVG is used to define vector-based graphics for the Web.

 SVG is a vector graphic format that can be scaled to any size without losing quality Every element and every attribute in SVG files can be animated